elsaland/elsa-next/README.md

 project to figure out a fast way to run Rust futures with a JS-first event loop like in just-js, spindle.

-Unlike crimson, deno-lite cannot run Rust futures.
+Unlike crimson, Elsa cannot run Rust futures.
 This is however still a JS-first event loop.

-deno-lite copies the code-generation from Crimson which greately improves maintainaiblity and unlike spindle, it is cross-platform.
+Elsa copies the code-generation from Crimson which greately improves maintainaiblity and unlike spindle, it is cross-platform.

 Key difference from crimson: